Samineh-Naghavi/Prediction-Loan-Repayments-by-Classification-Models/README.md

 ### Support Vector Machine
 The support vector machine is a classifier that represents the training data as points in space separated into categories by a gap as wide as possible.
 New points are then added to space by predicting which category they fall into and which space they will belong to.A support vector machine (SVM) is a supervised machine learning model that uses classification algorithms for two-group classification problems.
 After giving an SVM model sets of labeled training data for each category, they’re able to categorize new text.A support vector machine takes these data points and outputs the hyperplane (which in two dimensions it’s simply a line) that best separates the tags.
 This line is the decision boundary.
 Support vectors are data points that are closer to the hyperplane and influence the position and orientation of the hyperplane.
 Using these support vectors, we maximize the margin of the classifier.
 Deleting the support vectors will change the position of the hyperplane.
 These are the points that help us build our SVM.

+## k-fold cross-validation procedure
+The k-fold cross-validation procedure is a standard method for estimating the performance of a machine learning algorithm or configuration on a dataset.Use cross-validation to detect overfitting, ie, failing to generalize a pattern.

+A single run of the k-fold cross-validation procedure may result in a noisy estimate of model performance.
+Different splits of the data may result in very different results.

+Repeated k-fold cross-validation provides a way to improve the estimated performance of a machine learning model.
+This involves simply repeating the cross-validation procedure multiple times and reporting the mean result across all folds from all runs.
+This mean result is expected to be a more accurate estimate of the true unknown underlying mean performance of the model on the dataset, as calculated using the standard error.

 ## Pros and Cons of various Machine Learning Regression algorithms:
 ![](images1.jpg)